gray wall with different paint strokes and phrase "to move back into full colors"

 Clinician Backgrounds

 Experienced professionals specializing in trauma-informed care, mental health counseling, and family support, providing expert guidance to youth and families involved in state services.
-Common professional backgrounds include:
+Our staff's professional backgrounds include:

 • Marriage and Family Therapists (LMFTs)